Engee documentation

 A sequence of rectangular pulses is used as a probing signal, which are amplified in the transmitter.

-The signal is then propagated from the transmitter output to the target through free space.
-The reflected signal is received by the receiver.
+Then, from the output of the transmitter, the signal propagates to the target through the free space.
+The reflected signal is sent to the receiver.

 The receiver amplifies the signal and also adds its own noise.

-A matched filter is used as the processing unit, and propagation losses are compensated by adjusting the gain.
+A matched filter is used as the processing unit, and propagation losses are compensated by gain control.

-The final processing step is incoherent accumulation.
-The schematic of the model operation is shown in the figure below.
+The final stage of processing is incoherent accumulation.
+The model's operation scheme is shown in the figure below.

 shem_1.jpg